Dietary Fibrs – Classification and functions

-Certain types of carbohydrates are classified as dietary fibres.
-In general, these fibress are indigestible polysaccharides (complex carbs), but other organic compounds are considered as fibres as well.
-Usually plant-based foods, such as grains, legumes, and vegetables deliver the vast majority of fibers in our daily diet.
+Certain types of carbohydrates are classified as dietary fibers.
+These fibers are generally indigestible polysaccharides (complex carbs), but other organic compounds are also considered fibers.
+Usually, plant-based foods, such as grains, legumes, and vegetables, deliver the vast majority of fiber in our daily diet.
 That is because these indigestible polysaccharides serve the plants in several ways.
-For example they are involved in building the cell’s structural framework and they provide cellular protection (Schusdziarra et al., 2011).
+For example, they are involved in building the cell’s structural framework, and they provide cellular protection (Schusdziarra et al., 2011).

-Principally dietary fibres can neither be absorbed themselves in the digestive tract, in particular in the small intestine, nor are enzymes able to reduce them to smaller digestible pieces.
+Principally, dietary fibres can neither be absorbed in the digestive tract, particularly in the small intestine, nor can enzymes reduce them to smaller digestible pieces.
 Thus, they get undigested into the colon.
-Hence, fibers don’t play a major role when it comes to energy supply.
-Nevertheless, on their way through the alimentary canal fibers can unfold a variety of effects and thus can positively impact the metabolism of the whole body.
-The following article covers, inter alia, how dietary fibres can be categorized and how several parts of the digestive system are influenced by these undigestible sugars (Biesalski et al., 2017).
+Hence, fibers don’t play a significant role in energy supply.
+Nevertheless, on their way through the alimentary canal, fibers can unfold various effects and thus can positively impact the whole body’s metabolism.
+The following article covers, among other things, how dietary fibers can be categorized and how these undigestible sugars influence several parts of the digestive system (Biesalski et al., 2017).
 Download a PDF of this article for FREE.
 You will find the link below the post.

 Dietary fibres - spoon full of chia seeds - Picture by ValeriaLu from Pixabay

-Because of distinct properties fibers can be categorized in different classes.
-For this purpose the solubility of fibers is often considered.
-However, others properties, such as the structure or the fermentability, could be considered as well (Ströhle et al., 2012).
-When it comes to the solubility fibers can be distinguished in the following classes:
+Because of their distinct properties, fibers can be categorized into different classes.
+For this purpose, the solubility of fibers is often considered.
+However, other properties, such as the structure or the fermentability, could also be considered (Ströhle et al., 2012).
+When it comes to solubility, fibers can be distinguished into the following classes:

-As their name suggests soluble fibers dissolve in water.
-This means, that this type of fiber can absorb much fluid (< 60 ml/g) and swell up as a result.
+As their name suggests, soluble fibers dissolve in water.
+This means this fiber can absorb much fluid (< 60 ml/g) and swell up.
 Imagine you eat something that contains some fibers.
-You take a bite and after chewing for a while a piece slides down your oesophagus and lands in your stomach.
-Then the gastric acid dissolves the bolus and the soluble fibers within will dissolve in the fluid to form a jellylike structure.
-And, because of this jellylike structure the bolus will move with a comparatively slow velocity just little by little from the stomach into the small intestine.
-Most fruits and vegetables contain larger quantities of soluble fibers, especially pectin (Ströhle et al., 2012).
+You take a bite, and after chewing for a while, a piece slides down your esophagus and lands in your stomach.
+Then, the gastric acid dissolves the bolus, and the soluble fibers within will dissolve in the fluid to form a jelly-like structure.
+And, because of this jellylike structure, the bolus will move slowly, just little by little, from the stomach into the small intestine.
+Most fruits and vegetables contain more soluble fibers, especially pectin (Ströhle et al., 2012).

-Compared to their soluble counterparts insoluble fibers can absorb considerably less water (about 3 ml/g), which results in an obviously limited swellability.
-Roughage is primarily contained in whole grain products and legumes (Ströhle et al., 2012).
+Unlike their soluble counterparts, insoluble fibers can absorb considerably less water (about 3 ml/g), resulting in limited swellability.
+Roughage is primarily contained in whole-grain products and legumes (Ströhle et al., 2012).

-The follwoing table displays some soluble and insoluble fibers (Schusdziarra et al., 2011).
+The following table displays soluble and insoluble fibers (Schusdziarra et al., 2011).

 Tab.
 1: The table shows some members of soluble and insoluble fibers.